-Treatment breakthrough: Todai-led team creates mouse pancreas in rat, transplants it into diabetic mouse | The Japan Times
+Todai-led team creates mouse pancreas in rat in treatment breakthrough | The Japan Times

 Studies on regenerative medicine that use induced pluripotent stem cells, which can grow into any type of human body tissue, are conducted worldwide, but it is difficult to artificially cultivate human organs with complicated shapes.

-The team, which aims to make organs by making use of the innate characteristics animals have, plans to proceed with studies to create monkey organs in pigs.
-The sizes of organs of pigs are close to those of humans.
+The team, which aims to make organs by making use of the innate characteristics of animals, plans to proceed with studies to create monkey organs in pigs.
+The size of pig organs is close to those of humans.

 In Japan, researchers are currently allowed to conduct studies to inject human iPS cells into animal fertilized eggs.
 But animal production by using the eggs is not permitted under laws and guidelines.